ElliotKillick/LdrLockLiberator/research/BrokenLdrUnlockLoaderLock.md

 # Broken LdrUnlockLoaderLock

-This is the analysis and following proofs that a developer at Microsoft intentionally broke the LdrUnlockLoaderLock NTDLL export.
+This is the analysis and following proofs showing that a developer at Microsoft intentionally broke the `LdrUnlockLoaderLock` NTDLL export.

 ## Analysis